performant-software/react-components/README.md

 "heroku-postbuild": "bash ./scripts/postinstall.sh"
 ```
 These two scripts will install your SSH key prebuild, then after the dependencies are installed, remove it.

+Note: The heroku-prebuild and heroku-postbuild scripts require the NodeJS buildpack.

 You'll want to use the following syntax for defining the `react-components` dependency: